 If it’s time to do things differently, it’s time for some honesty and hard truths to avoid the mistakes of previous SAP generations.

-Our approach - build yourself a BPOC (Business Process Optimization Catalogue).
+Our approach - build yourself a Business Process Framework.

-A BPOC helps you to think differently about your business processes.
+A Business Process Framework helps you to think differently about your business processes.